Impostor syndrome: Gender differences

 When impostor syndrome was first conceptualised, it was viewed as a phenomenon that was common among high-achieving women.
-Further research has shown that it affects both men and women; the proportion affected are more or less equally distributed among the genders.
+Further research has shown that it affects both men and women; the proportion affected is more or less equally distributed among the genders.
 People with impostor syndrome often have corresponding mental health issues, which may be treated with psychological interventions, though the phenomenon is not a formal mental disorder.

-Clance and Imes stated in their 1978 article that, based on their clinical experience, impostor phenomenon was less prevalent in men.
-However, more recent research has mostly found that impostor phenomenon is spread equally among men and women.
+Clance and Imes stated in their 1978 article that, based on their clinical experience, impostor syndrome was less prevalent in men.
+However, more recent research has mostly found that impostor syndrome is spread equally among men and women.
 This association with women was thought to stem from societal pressures, gender biases, and traditional expectations that shaped self-perceptions.
 While the manifestation of impostor syndrome may vary across genders such as men being less likely to disclose feelings of inadequacy, both genders experience the phenomenon under similar psychological conditions.
 Studies have also highlighted how cultural and environmental factors may influence how these individuals experience these feelings.

 Girls were also more likely to have lower expectations of success than boys, even in a new and different achievement context, though they had actually performed better than boys.
 Healthy attribution patterns or having a positive way of understanding challenges and successes are particularly beneficial to women in male-dominated or difficult spaces.
 Further research has also suggested that women may experience higher societal pressure to prove competence in male-dominated fields, potentially amplifying impostor feelings in certain contexts.
-Additionally, women may experience more gender-based discrimination or harassment especially in male dominated workplaces which may increase feelings of depression and anxiety.
+Additionally, women may experience more gender-based discrimination or harassment especially in male-dominated workplaces which may increase feelings of depression and anxiety.
 Men, on the other hand, may experience stigma against openly discussing insecurities, which can mask the true prevalence of impostor syndrome among male populations.